A lattice structure for ancestral configurations arising from the relationship between gene trees and species trees: A structure theorem

 First, recall that for a tree consisting of only one leaf, we define the set of ancestral configurations, $C(S)$, to be empty.
 Correspondingly, $D(S)$ is an empty graph.
 For a tree with two leaves, $S = (a,b)$, the set of ancestral configurations $C(S)$ has only one element, and $D(S)$ is a graph with one node and no edges.

-If we recursively decompose a tree $S$ into left and right subtrees $S|_{r_\ell}$ and $S|_{r_r}$, then we eventually arrive either at a tree with one leaf, or a tree with two leaves (a cherry node).
-Of course, a tree with two leaves decomposes into two one-leaf trees, but it is convenient not to need to make this decomposition.
+If we recursively decompose a tree $S$ into left and right subtrees $S|_{r_\ell}$ and $S|_{r_r}$, then we eventually arrive at trees with one leaf and trees with two leaves (cherry nodes).
+Of course, a tree with two leaves decomposes into two one-leaf trees, but it is convenient not to make this decomposition.

 Repeated application of Theorem~\ref{thm:graph_decomp} gives us the following result. \begin{proposition} Let $\emptyset$ denote an empty graph, and let $I$ denote the graph with a single node and no edges.
 Then any digraph $D \in \mathcal D$ can be obtained by repeated application of the $\widehat\square$ operator to $\emptyset$ and $I$. \end{proposition} The decomposition can be ``read'' directly from a tree by writing $I$ for each cherry node and $\emptyset$ for each single edge, including $\widehat\square$ products accordingly.
 For example, for a caterpillar tree $\mathcal C_n$ with $n\geq 2$, we write